What is Capital Structure

 Capital structure varies across industries.
 For a company involved in mining or petroleum and oil extraction, a high debt ratio is not suitable, but some industries like insurance or banking have a high amount of debt as part of their capital structure.

-Financial leverage is defined as the proportion of debt which is part of the total capital of the firm.
+Financial leverage is defined as the proportion of debt that is part of the total capital of the firm.
 It is also known as capital gearing.
 A firm having a high level of debt is called a highly levered firm while a firm having a lower ratio of debt is known as a low levered firm.

 Importance of Capital Structure